surawut-jirasaktavee/course-machine-learning-zoomcamp/midterm-project/README.md

 ```

 Now let's push the image the to `AWS ECR`.
 Login to the `AWS ECR` and tag the image and then push it.
 To create `AWS Elastic Container Registry` see this [link](https://github.com/surawut-jirasaktavee/course-machine-learning-zoomcamp/blob/main/midterm-project/note/ECR.md) and follow the steps.

+After finish those steps you will see your image in the reposity as below:

 ![push_image](https://github.com/surawut-jirasaktavee/course-machine-learning-zoomcamp/blob/main/midterm-project/images/push_image.png)